Invoice Item Types Explained

 Anything that goes on a purchase order, invoice, or any form that includes “items” are referred to as “Invoice Items”.
 It is critical to understand the various item types that you can use.
-These include Serialized, Inventory Part, Non-Inventory Part, Service, Other Charge, Group, Service Agreement, Discount, and Sub-Total.
-We also offer a type called Payment.
-These are found only on invoices.
+This is a list of the various invoice items types:

-There is also an Item Assembly feature in detail.
+Please see this help topic.
+It explains the Item Assembly feature in detail.
 The Item Assembly type allows you to assembly items into a single item and relieve inventory of the components used in the assembly.
 You could assemble labor, sheet-metal, insulation, and pins into a return drop.
 Don’t confuse this feature with creating kits or groups of items.
 For that, we would use a Group item type.

 A discount item applies a discount (either a percentage or a fixed amount) to the preceding line on a sales form.
 Discounts subtract a percentage or fixed amount from a total or subtotal.
 Do not use this item type for an early payment discount.